Sarah Wallis: Early life

 She was born Sarah Armstrong in southern Ohio in 1825.
 Her family later settled in Missouri in 1839 where her father died in 1842.

 She became a hired girl for John B. Townsend.
 She married Allen Montgomery and joined the Stephens-Townsend-Murphy Party which traveled to California over what was to become known as Donner Pass in 1844.
 They settled near Sutter's Fort where she learned to read and write but eventually moved to San Francisco.
 In 1847 her husband, Allen Montgomery, went to Hawaii where he was believed to have died.

 San Francisco

-In 1849 she married Talbot Henry Green, a businessman associated with Thomas O. Larkin and a rising politician in San Francisco.
+In 1849 she married Talbot H. Green, a businessman associated with Thomas O. Larkin and a rising politician in San Francisco.
 In 1851 a local newspaper reported that Talbot Green was in fact Paul Geddes, a married man wanted for bank fraud in Pennsylvania.
 Talbot left supposedly to return to Pennsylvania to clear his name but he did not return to California.
 (Still, Green Street, in San Francisco remains named for him, as he was a friend of the influential William Davis Merry Howard.)
 Sarah had had a son by him and in 1854 divorced him; he made over some property for her and his son which made her relatively well off.